mantis/appleloops/README.md

 - Pre built installer package is available.
 Installs to `/usr/local/bin`.
 - Now using `/usr/bin/env python`.
 Beware of Python versions when deploying!.
 - Supports deploying packages from a DMG file hosted over HTTP/HTTPS (use the `--pkg-server` flag and supply the full HTTP path to the DMG).
-- Building a DMG file now uses a temporary sparse image file to download packages directly into, the converts it to a DMG.
+- Building a DMG file now uses a temporary sparse image file to download packages directly into, then converts it to a DMG.
   - APFS file system supported with the `--APFS` flag.
 Defaults to HFS+ file system.
   - DMG's are now read only, and compressed.
   - DMG's will be written over if the same filename is specified.